(Disclosure: Some of the links below may be affiliate links)

 Consider your human capital

-When you are considering the diversification of your portfolio, it is important to consider the entire picture.
+When considering the diversification of your portfolio, it is important to consider the entire picture.
 You want to consider your human capital as well when you plan your portfolio.

 Your human capital is related to where you work and where you make your income from.
 It is the value of all future earnings during your lifetime.
 So, you should consider your human capital as a financial asset.